Servetseza Kadın: Widowhood, death and aftermath

-Servetseza favored Murad V, one of Abdülmecid's sons, whom she loved as hers, and on Abdülmecid's death tried to put him on the throne in place of his uncle Abdülaziz, who was rightfull heir, with the help of Murad's mother, Şevkefza Kadın, and a handmaid, Nakşifend Kalfa, as had been the will of the late sultan, but failed and Servetseza was hated along with her allies by Pertevniyal Sultan, Abdülaziz's mother.
+Servetseza favored Murad V one of Abdülmecid's sons, whom she loved as hers, and on Abdülmecid's death tried to put him on the throne in place of his uncle Abdülaziz, who was the rightful heir, with the help of Murad's mother, Şevkefza Kadın, and a handmaid, Nakşifend Kalfa, as had been the will of the late sultan, but failed and Servetseza was hated along with her allies by Pertevniyal Sultan, Abdülaziz's mother.

 After Abdulmejid's death on 25 June 1861, and the accession of his younger brother, Sultan Abdulaziz, Servetseza settled in the Kabataş Palace.
 In 1872, she commissioned a fountain in the courtyard of Özbekler Tekke in Üsküdar.
 She was apparently very fond of Murad, and after his deposition in 1876, she indiscreetly told many people that Abdul Hamid II had usurped the throne from him.
-She never recognized Abdül hamid II as sultan and always referred to him as the "regent".
+She never recognized Abdül Hamid II as sultan and always referred to him as the "regent".

 Servetseza died on 24 September 1878 at the age of fifty five, and was buried near the mausoleum of her husband at the Yavuz Selim Mosque, Istanbul.
 It is believed by some that she was murdered.
 One night in Ramadan she is said to have gone to Abdul Hamid and warned him.
 She ordered him to give the throne back to it to its rightful owner.
 After pretending to heed her warning, he arranged that she be served with a poisoned drink.
 She died upon her return to her palace.
 She was buried in the Sultan Selim Mosque.

 Ali Fuad Türkgeldi Bey, Ottoman historian, described the event: